greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-notes.html.md

     > **Note** Enabling this parameter decreases performance of short running catalog queries.
 To avoid this issue, set this parameter only for a session or a query.

--   Statistics have been collected on the root partition of a partitioned table.
+-   Statistics have been collected on the root partitioned table.

 If the partitioned table contains more than 20,000 partitions, consider a redesign of the table schema.